rhezab/smile/docs/timeline.md

 Details about the implementation of the `useTimelineStepper` are quite simple and in `src/composables/timelinestepper.js`.

 :::warning IMPORTANT (and helpful!)
 One important feature of the stepper is that it calls `saveData()` on the global store prior to route changes.
 So as a result you can trust that your data will be saved/synchronized with the persistant store (Firestore) whenever you navigated between sequential routes.
 See the data storage does on [automatic saving](http://localhost:3000/datastorage.html#automatic-saving).
+This only works if you use the TimelineStepper to advance between pages/routes.
+If you call this manually you need to save manually as well using the `saveData()` method.
 :::